Labour accuses government of complacency over cost of living 'crisis'

 From October, around 15 million households in England, Wales and Scotland will face a 12% rise in their energy bills following a squeeze in gas supplies.

-On Wednesday, two energy companies ceased trading as a result of the soaring gas prices, meaning their 830,000 customers will be switched to alternative, and potentially more expensive providers.
+So far, six energy companies have left the energy market as a result of recent soaring gas prices, meaning customers could be switched to alternative, and potentially more expensive, providers.

-This comes as the government is planning to remove a £20 top-up to universal credit originally introduced help people through the pandemic lockdowns.
+This comes as the government is planning to remove a £20 a week top-up to universal credit, originally introduced help people through the pandemic lockdowns.

 Ministers have insisted that the rise was always intended to be a temporary measure - and they want employers to increase wages to cover shortfalls.